Congratulations to EE Pathways, formerly Exercise Express, on a successful rebranding event on March 31, 2023.

 To achieve these outcomes there were many obstacles that needed to be surmounted including the barrage of misinformation about COVID vaccines, mistrust resulting from histories of racism in medical institutions, as well as transportation, language and other access barriers disproportionately impacting lower-income urban as well as rural areas in our region.
 The Finger Lakes Vaccination Program developed and executed numerous strategies to address these barriers, including engaging in outreach and trust building in underserved communities, providing locally and culturally-tailored information and communications, and supporting vaccine administration within accessible, trusted community settings.

-Learn more about Rochester Institute of Technology Project CERV via a Grantee Spotlight interview with Dr. Irshad Altheimer.
+In this Grantee Spotlight video interview, learn more about Rochester Institute of Technology Project CERV via a Grantee Spotlight interview with Dr. Irshad Altheimer, Program Officer Chiara Smith, and Communications Officer Tiana Flynn.

 Project CERV — which stands for Community Engagement to Reduce Victimization, is a collaborative, community-based violence intervention program targeting dispute-related violence.
 The program, part of the Center for Public Safety Initiatives at Rochester Institute of Technology (RIT), strives to help safety net providers reach and intervene with gun victims before new victimization events unfold.